llamashoes/nerdyldsdata/README.md

 Here are my thoughts on how I would do this:

-* Dynamically reate a list of all the urls of conference talks.
+* Dynamically create a list of all the urls of conference talks.
 * Crawl each talk from the list, grabbing the data and exporting it in json to elasticsearch with proper tags etc.

 The scrapy python file is in /conferencedata/conferencedata/scripts.